 - Finally, there may be a tax write-off.
 If you transition from a full-time role to a traveling speech pathologist position but still maintain a home in a permanent city, there may be tax stipends available as an added bonus.
 Talk to your accountant about the options available.

-While these are just a few of the benefits and considerations of the traveling speech pathologist position, what’s happening behind the scenes that speech pathologists would want to give up their permanent role for a traveling position?
+While these are just a few of the benefits and considerations of the traveling SLP position, what’s happening behind the scenes that speech pathologists would want to give up their permanent role for a traveling position?

 Why Give up a Permanent Position for a Traveling Role?